 - Interested in implementing other green infrastructure practices?
 Contact us here for more information.

 Photos and Video Courtesy of Keney Park Sustainability Project

-This pilot program has been sponsored by a grant from the Connecticut Institute for Resilience and Climate Adaptation.
+This program has been sponsored by the Metropolitan District (MDC) and by a grant from the Connecticut Institute for Resilience and Climate Adaptation (CIRCA).

 About the MDC: The mission of the MDC is to provide our customers with safe, pure drinking water, environmentally protective wastewater collection and treatment and other services that benefit the member towns.
 More information about the MDC can be found at themdc.org.